BLE-LTER/ble-handbook/handbook.md

 <a id="stations"></a>
 #### Stations

 Core Program sampling makes use of a certain number of fixed stations.
 Normal practice for PIs in their data is to include station codes (e.g. KALD1).
-For Core Program datasets and most other datasets where this is applicable, I make it a practice to include contextualizing columns in the same data table.
+For Core Program datasets and most other datasets where this is applicable, it's our practice to include contextualizing columns in the same data table.
 These include: station name (KALD1 is Kaktovik Lagoon Deep Station 1), lat/lon coordinates, habitat type (river/ocean/lagoon), type (primary/secondary/river/ocean), lagoon (Elson East, Elson West, Stenfansson, Simpson, Kaktovik, Jago), and node (West/Central/East).

 Use the function `add_cp_cols` from the R package `bleutils` to do this quickly on a R data.frame, assuming that it contains a column containing station codes.